-Attendance during the school year Days lost in a year Approximate number of weeks Approximate number of lessons missed
+Attendance during Days lost in a year Approximate number Approximate number

+the school year of weeks of lessons missed

 95% 9.5 days 2 weeks 60 lessons

 90% 19 days 4 weeks 120 lessons

 Safeguarding and Attendance

 School will monitor trends and patterns of absence for all pupils/students as part of its standard procedures.
 However, we recognise that absence from school may be indicators of abuse and neglect, including the exploitation of children.
 The Designated Safeguarding Lead (DSL) will regularly liaise with members of school staff with responsibility for attendance to ensure risk is identified and appropriate intervention is in place to protect children from harm.